7 hours and 40 minutes road trip to Geneva, Switzerland

-I took out some food, biscuits, sandwiches, water and juices that we packed and had a brief break in the gas station.
+I took out some food, biscuits, sandwiches, water, and juices that we packed and had a brief break at the gas station.

 Hotel Lido, Geneva

-After hours on the road we finally arrived in our destination, we searched for car parking first then our hotel indeed.
+After hours on the road, we finally arrived at our destination, we searched for car parking first then our hotel indeed.
 Our hotel is Hotel Lido located 5 to 6 minutes walk to Geneva Lake.

-The hotel was very charming, the receptionist helped us about our queries and gave us some tips on where to eat, what to visit and more things to discover about the city.
-So we decided to go first to eat, walking in the majestic street we search for the restaurants that would please us, and yes after minutes of looking at the menu of each restaurants thus its the pizzeria we have chosen.
+The hotel was very charming, the receptionist helped us with our queries and gave us some tips on where to eat, what to visit and more things to discover about the city.
+So we decided to go first to eat, walking in the majestic street we search for the restaurants that would please us, and yes after minutes of looking at the menu of each restaurant thus it’s the pizzeria we have chosen.

-Lake Geneva or Lac Léman is one of the largest lake in western Europe which lies between France and Switzerland however Geneva is the biggest city who occupies the lake part.
+Lake Geneva or Lac Léman is one of the largest lakes in western Europe which lies between France and Switzerland, however, Geneva is the biggest city who occupies the lake part.

 As we went to see the Jete d’eau it was turn off due to the violent wind that day, instead we just a stroll in the lake and enjoy the panorama view of the city.

 If you like to have a see another lovely lake not too far from Geneva, you can check out Annecy City “little Venice of France” a one hour ride away from here.